smkent/smkent.github.io/_posts/2022-03-11-forced-arbitration.md

 Employers routinely claim:

-* _Arbitration is fair._  [Data shows arbitration cases overwhelmingly favor employers][ca-data], and that and financial awards are lower than outcomes in court cases.
+* _Arbitration is fair._  [Data shows arbitration cases overwhelmingly favor employers][ca-data], and that financial awards are lower than outcomes in court cases.
 Arbitrators often rule for the employer to ensure repeat business.
 Most importantly, arbitrators are not required to rule based on the legal merits of a case at all!